-- 64. Josephine is considering taking a 6 month rotation in Paris for her job.
+64. Josephine is considering taking a 6-month rotation in Paris for her job.
 Which type of authority may be especially helpful in determining the tax consequences of Josephine's job in Paris?

-- A. Determination letter.
+A. Determination letter.

-- B. Private letter ruling.
+B. Private letter ruling.

-- C. Tax treaty.
+C. Tax treaty.

-- D. Regulation.
+D. Regulation.

-- E. Revenue procedure.
+E. Revenue procedure.

-- 65. Generally, code sections are arranged (grouped together):
+65. Generally, code sections are arranged (grouped together):

-- A. chronologically.
+A. chronologically.

-- B. by topic.
+B. by topic.

-- C. randomly.
+C. randomly.

-- D. by length.
+D. by length.

-- E. None of these.
+E. None of the above.

-- 66. Which of the following has the lowest authoritative weight?
+66. Which of the following has the lowest authoritative weight?

-- A. Legislative regulation.
+A. Legislative regulation.

-- B. Private letter ruling.
+B. Private letter ruling.

-- C. Revenue ruling.
+C. Revenue ruling.

-- D. Interpretative regulation.
+D. Interpretative regulation.

-- E. Revenue procedure.
+E. Revenue procedure.

-- 67. Which judicial doctrine means that a court will rule consistently with its previous rulings and the rulings of higher courts with appellate jurisdiction?
+67. Which judicial doctrine means that a court will rule consistently with its previous rulings and the rulings of higher courts with appellate jurisdiction?
+A. Judicial hierarchy.B.
+The Goldman rule.C.
+Judicial consistency.D.
+Stare decisis.E.
+None of the above.
+68. The regulation with the lowest authoritative weight is the: A. Procedural regulation.
+B. Interpretative regulation.
+C. Proposed regulation.
+D. Legislative regulation.
+E. None of the above.
+69. Princess, who resides in the 2 nd Circuit, recently found a circuit court case that is favorable to her income tax research question.

-- A. judicial hierarchy.

-- B. the Goldman rule.

-- C. judicial consistency.

-- D. stare decisis.

-- E. None of these.

-- 68. The regulation with the lowest authoritative weight is the:

-- A. procedural regulation.

-- B. interpretative regulation.

-- C. proposed regulation.

-- D. legislative regulation.

-- E. None of these.

-- 69. Princess, who resides in the 2nd Circuit, recently found a circuit court case that is favorable to her research question.
 Which of the following circuits would she prefer to have issued the opinion?

-- A. 2nd Circuit.

-- B. Federal Circuit.

-- C. 1st Circuit.

-- D. 2nd Circuit or the Federal Circuit.

-- E. None of these.
+A. 2 nd Circuit.
+B. Federal Circuit.
+C. 1 st Circuit.
+D. 2 nd Circuit or the Federal Circuit.
+E. None of the above.

-- 70. Jaime recently found a "favorable" trial level court opinion directly on point for her tax question.
+70. Jaime recently found a "favorable" trial level court opinion directly on point for her tax question.
 Which trial level court would she prefer to have issued the opinion?

-- A. Tax Court.
+A. Tax Court.

-- B. District Court.
+B. District Court.

-- C. Circuit Court.
+C. Circuit Court.

-- D. Divorce Court.
+D. Divorce Court.

-- E. None of these.
+E. None of the above.

-- 71. Which of the following committees typically initiates for tax legislation?
+71. Which of the following committees typically initiates tax legislation?

-- A. House Ways and Means Committee.
+A. House Ways and Means Committee.

-- B. Joint Conference Committee.
+B. Joint Conference Committee.

-- C. Senate Finance Committee.
+C. Senate Finance Committee.

-- D. Senate Tax Committee.
+D. Senate Tax Committee.

-- E. None of these.
+E. None of the above.

-- 72. Edie would like to better understand a new code section enacted four weeks ago.
+72. Edie would like to better understand a new code section enacted four weeks ago.
 Which of the following authorities will help Edie understand the newly enacted code section?

-- A. IRS regulations.
+A. IRS regulations.

-- B. U.S. Tax Court cases.
+B. U.S. Tax Court cases.

-- C. Committee reports.
+C. Committee reports.

-- D. IRS revenue rulings.
+D. IRS revenue rulings.

-- E. None of these.
+E. None of the above.